arackaf/generic-persistgraphql/readme.md

 ### Loader options

-`path` is a path to the json file persistgraphql created for you.
+`path` is the path to the json file persistgraphql created for you.

 `add_typename` is the same as the `add_typename` option in persistgraphql.
 If you set it to true there, be sure to set it to true here.
 Conversely, if you don't set it there, don't set it here.

 ---